AfricArxiv/AfricArXiv-overview/advisory-board-guideline.md

-# Guideline for the members of the AfricArXiv Adivosiroy Board
+# Guideline for the members of the AfricArXiv Advisory Board
 Drafting the guidelines for the committee to operate along

 ## Responsibilities